ionic-team/capacitor-site/docs/guide/android/custom-code.md

 ### Kotlin

-Capacitor currently uses Java by default, but it is easy to develop custom code with Kotlin.
-Android Studio will prompt to configure Kotlin in the project when adding Kotlin code to a Capacitor app.
-This is the easiest way to enable Kotlin support in the project and will take care of adding Kotlin the project gradle file.
+It is also possible to develop custom code with Kotlin.
+When adding new Kotlin files in Android Studio, you will be prompted to configure Kotlin in your project if necessary.
+When doing this, make sure to only configure Kotlin in your app module, not the Capacitor or third-party modules.

 `com/example/myapp/CustomNativePlugin.kt` in `android/app/src/main/java`: